MortarJS/Mortar-JS/README.md

   <img src="https://cdn.rawgit.com/fuzz-productions/mortar-js/dev/assets/logo.svg" />
 </p>

 Mortar JS is an open source framework built with [React](https://facebook.github.io/react/) that makes interacting and updating data quick, easy, & powerful.
 Mortar can best be described as an Admin UI or simple CMS.
-With Mortar developers can quickly build sites to interface with an API that allow users to safely interface with data without accessing a database directly.
+With Mortar developers can quickly build sites to interface with an API and allow users to safely interface with data.

 Mortar is composed of multiple *Bricks* (components) that work together to display and edit data.
 Tables, modal windows, buttons, form inputs & more are all included.
 Checkout the [demo](http://playground.mortarjs.io) to see the Bricks in action!